Darrell Russell (American football): Acting career

 In 2002, he played as himself in an episode of The Jersey called "Coleman's Big Date" where at an Oakland Raiders football game, his date jumps into his body as Coleman Galloway (played by Jermaine Williams) jumps into a cheerleaders' body.

 Personal

+He was accused in 2002 of videotaping the rape of a woman—who had been drugged with GHB—by two friends, but prosecutors dropped the charges.

 Death

-On December 15, 2005, Russell was a passenger in a 2004 Pontiac Grand Prix driven by close friend and former USC teammate Michael Bastianelli when it veered out of control, hitting several items including a tree and a fire hydrant before hitting a parked bus.
+On December 15, 2005, Russell was a passenger in a 2004 Pontiac Grand Prix driven by close friend and former USC teammate Michael Bastianelli when it veered out of control, hitting several objects including a tree and a fire hydrant before hitting a parked bus.
 Both men were found unconscious and taken to area hospitals, where they were pronounced dead.